 A really quick primer for NHS line managers to give you confidence in managing sickness absence.
 This page focuses on staff who have been absent due to mental health issues.

-How are you feeling, NHS?
+How are you feeling today, NHS?

 It's easier to recognise someone's physical than emotional wellbeing.
 This easy-to-use tool has been developed with NHS staff to help them talk openly about emotional health, look at its impact and plan actions to enable more good days than bad.